singingwolfboy/netlify-home/_posts/2016-01-12-a-step-by-step-punch-on-netlify.md

 Well, these partials don't make themselves, so let's move on to creating these partials with the punch site generator.

 #### 4. Partials
-Punch handles partials like most other static site generators and when you do the setup initially punch includes both a header and a footer partial file.
+Punch handles partials like most other static site generators and when you do the initial setup, punch includes both a header and a footer partial file.

 We'll basically use these with a few small amendments and the result is below.